Wills, Trusts & Probate

 What evidence is needed to prove undue influence?

-Is mediation effective in resolving will disputes?
+Is mediation a good option for will disputes?

 What happens if a will is declared invalid?

-How can I protect myself from a will challenge?
+How can I reduce the risk of a will being challenged?

 Can beneficiaries challenge a trust as well as a will?